LorenzoDeSanctis/6DoF-3DUltrasound/README.md

 - Array with the color frames of the camera and the related acquisition timestamps (.npz);
 - Associative array with calibration parameters (.pkl).

+Due to the large file size, the array data can be downloaded from MEGA: https://mega.nz/file/4rgSUYxC#JbhXp0oNitj4PwGTlY8-bO2rxdzrpyJFZiQTQyjRIh8

 To find out how to correctly use the data made available, please contact the corresponding author.